canjs/can-set/docs/can-set.comparator.md

-@typedef {function} can-set.comparator Comparator
+@typedef {function} can-set.prop Prop
 @parent can-set.types

-@signature `comparator(aValue, bValue, a, b, prop, algebra)`
+@signature `prop(aValue, bValue, a, b, prop, algebra)`

-A comparator function returns algebra values for two values for a given property.
+A prop function returns algebra values for two values for a given property.

   @param {*} aValue The value of A's property in a set difference A and B (A \ B).
   @param {*} bValue The value of A's property in a set difference A and B (A \ B).
   @param {*} a The A set in a set difference A and B (A \ B).
   @param {*} b The B set in a set difference A and B (A \ B).
-  @return {Object|Boolean} A comparator function should either return a Boolean which indicates if `aValue` and `bValue` are equal or an `AlgebraResult` object that details information about the union, intersection, and difference of `aValue` and `bValue`.
+  @return {Object|Boolean} A prop function should either return a Boolean which indicates if `aValue` and `bValue` are equal or an `AlgebraResult` object that details information about the union, intersection, and difference of `aValue` and `bValue`.

   An `AlgebraResult` object has the following values: